 - The eye becomes more red and sticky

 It is important that patients use the eye drops provided as prescribed during the post-operative period.

 - Wash hands and shake the bottle well

 - Tilt head back, open eye and look up

 - Gently pull lower eyelid down to form a pocket

-- Squeeze one drop into the pocket formed, be careful not to touch the eye
+- Squeeze one drop into the pocket formed, being careful not to touch the eye

 - Gently close the eye holding the lower lid out

-- Release the lid and blink a couple of times
+- Release the eyelid and blink a couple of times

 - Gently wipe away any excess liquid with a clean tissue

-After cataract surgery with the implantation of an artificial intra-ocular lens, a patient's old glasses are typically ineffective.
-Depending on the technique used, patients can either visit their opticians or will be provided with a new prescription for glasses at their five-week consultation.
-In the meantime, old glasses can continued to be worn or ask an optician can be asked to replace the lens for the treated eye with a blank lens.
+After cataract surgery with the implantation of an artificial intraocular lens, a patient's old glasses are typically ineffective.
+Depending on the technique used, patients can either visit their Opticians or will be provided with a new prescription for glasses at their five-week consultation.
+In the meantime, old glasses can continue to be worn or an Optician can be asked to replace the lens for the treated eye with a blank lens.
 The majority of patients require only reading glasses after cataract surgery.

 Information contained on this website is intended as a guide only.
 Always seek professional advice before ANY treatment.